zsparal/api-documentation/source/guides/handling-errors.rst

        }
    }

-The HTTP status ``401 Authorization Required`` indicates missing or incorrect authorization to execute the desired action.
+The HTTP status ``401 Unauthorized`` indicates missing or incorrect authorization to execute the desired action.

 Another error that occurs often, is the well known HTTP status ``404 Not Found``, which indicates the object you're